martkaa/VisCo-DeckManagement/README.md

 ---
 ## Input and output
-The solution has taken form as an independent program which takes two Excel sheets as input.
+The solution has taken form as an independent program which consistes of two files: `dataHand.py`and `placer.py`. `dataHand.py` takes two Excel sheets as input.
 One containing information about Cargo which are to be loaded on to the platform, and one containing information about LDAs.
 The program's output is an Excel sheet containing information about placement of each cargo on the platform.

 Examples of input sheets are:
 1. `Temps to be loaded onto ARGOS.xlsx`